Prisma Plugin for Godspeed

 }

-4.2 It will setup the provided schema on the database which is provided in the .prisma file.
+It will also setup the provided schema on database.
 This is achieved internally by the command prisma db push

 $ godspeed prisma prepare